rspec/rspec.github.io/source/blog/2018-08-03-rspec-3-8-has-been-released.md

 We know you'll do great things :).

 RSpec continues to be a community-driven project with contributors from all over the world.
-This release includes over xxx commits and yyy merged pull requests from zzz different contributors!
+This release includes 369 commits and 98 merged pull requests from 52 different contributors!

 Thank you to everyone who helped make this release happen!